ernieveloper/ernieveloper/README.md

 - 👋 Hi, I’m @ernieveloper and I'm a systems administrator with an equivalent to a CS degree.
 - 👀 I'm interested in reexploring the world of programming and software development.
-And I am particularly interested in data engineering and maybe front/back-end development.
+And I am particularly interested in data engineering and maybe front/back-end developmen.
-- 🌱 I’m currently learning Python and refreshing my SQL skills.
 - 💞️ I’m looking to collaborate on any project that has a considerable depth of data manipulation.
 - 📫 How to reach me ...
 I will update this part later.